awslabs/graphstorm/docs/source/advanced/imbalanced-labels.rst

 to learn more on the classes with higher scale weight.
 For example, if there are 10 positive labels versus 90 negative labels, you can set ``imbalance_class_weights`` to be ``0.1, 0.9``, meaning class 0 (usually for negative labels) has weight ``0.1``, and class 1 (usually for positive labels) has weight ``0.9``.
-This help models to be able to detect more positive samples.
+This helps models to detect more positive samples.
 Below is an example how to set the ``imbalance_class_weights`` in a YAML configuration file.

   .. code-block:: yaml